 - Travel Writer

-In addition to the courses required for the primary major, students seeking the International Studies major are required to take courses that have an international focus.
+The International Studies major is a secondary major that is offered concurrently with a student’s primary program of study.
+In addition to the courses required for the student's primary major, students seeking the International Studies major are required to take courses that have an international focus.
 These include a 15-credit core and nine credits of electives that will be chosen with the help of the student's adviser.
-Work, internships, or study abroad experience, as well as an integrative senior project that ties international study to the primary degree also are required.
+Work, internships, or study abroad experience, as well as an integrative senior project that ties international study to the primary degree is also required.
+Currently, the international studies major is not available to earn in an online format.

 Knowledge of a foreign language is an important part of the program.
-At NDSU students may study French, German, and Spanish.
-Additional language study is available through the Tri-College University in languages such as Japanese and Chinese.
+At NDSU students may study Spanish.
+Additional language study is available through the Tri-College University in languages such as German, French and Chinese.
 Foreign language proficiency equivalent to completion of two years of college language study is required.
 This requirement may be met either through appropriate course work or through a testing procedure in the Department of Modern Languages.

 An important part of the International Studies major is participation in a study, work, internship, or research experience abroad for at least 10 consecutive weeks in duration.
 The experience abroad must be pre-approved by the International Studies adviser.
 Assistance with finding an overseas study program is available in the Office of International Programs.

 To be eligible to participate in the International Studies major, students must have declared a primary major and maintain a minimum cumulative grade-point average of 2.50.
 Additional information about the International Studies major and curriculum requirements are available through the department of a student’s primary academic major, the college International Studies adviser, or the Department of Modern Languages.